Geoff347/Hello-World/README.md

 Hello to All!

-I am new to the Coding world, and I have jsut started playing with some basic HTML.
+I am new to the Coding world, and I have just started playing with some basic HTML.